 Transitioning to 24/7 care

-“Before the establishment of 24/7 monitoring, patients would trigger red alerts between 9 and 10 at night,” says Mortensen.
+“Before the establishment of 24/7 monitoring, patients would trigger red alerts between 9 and 10 p.m.,” says Mortensen.
 “We would see them come into the inbox and couldn’t ignore them, so we would pick up the phone to triage.
 We could not let the red alert sit until the next morning knowing that a patient may need a higher level of care at that moment in time.
 It felt like too much of a risk to let it be.”

 With a response time of less than two hours from the providers, and patient satisfaction of 95% with the COVID-19 Loops, the Froedtert team is certainly making that impact.